movementlabsxyz/movement-hack-temp/src/ch00-00-introduction.md

 # Movement Hack Introduction

 This course is designed to support you as you build for build for Movement.
 See our [docs](https://docs.movementlabs.xyz/) for an introduction to the Move stack.
+And please [join Movement Discord](https://discord.gg/movementlabsxyz) to get involved with the community!

 ## Table of Contents